fivetran/fivetran_sdk/README.md

 * Wide fact tables

 # How do we collaborate on support?
-The customer can reach out to either Fivetran or the partner via their support portal.
-Whoever receives a support ticket will triage it and either fix it and email the customer back or pass it to the other side for fixing, and let the other side notify the customer when the issue is fixed.
+Once we get customers using your connector or destination, they can reach out to either Fivetran or you via support portals.
+Whoever receives a support ticket triages it and either fixs the issue and emails the customer back or passes it to the other side for handling.

 Our response times are articulated in our Fivetran Support Policy doc.
 Bear in mind customers may expect your support response times to be similar.
 We recommend linking to your own SLAs/Support policies from the docs you create for Fivetran.